champo/dUta/README.md

 TODO
 ====

-* the proxy chaining is global or per client
+* (ask) the proxy chaining is global or per client
 * filter and transformations priorities
+* (ask) ip group restrictions by regex/pattern or just a list

 WISH LIST
 =========